20 days of fantasy and failure: Inside Trump’s quest to overturn the election

 “It was sort of insane,” the former campaign official said.

 Ultimately, it was the late count of mail-in ballots that erased Trump’s early leads in Georgia, Pennsylvania, Wisconsin and other battleground states and propelled Biden to victory.
-As Trump watched his margins shrink and then reverse, he became enraged, and he saw a conspiracy theory at play.
+As Trump watched his margins shrink and then reverse, he became enraged, and he saw a conspiracy at play.

 “You really have to understand Trump’s psychology,” said Anthony Scaramucci, a longtime Trump associate and former White House communications director who is now estranged from the president.
 “The classic symptoms of an outsider is, there has to be a conspiracy.
 It’s not my shortcomings, but there’s a cabal against me.
 That’s why he’s prone to these conspiracy theories.”